magobaol/one-on-one/README.md

 # One-on-One Meeting Setup Automation

-A Python script to automate the workflow for managing one-on-one meetings with colleagues, integrating 1Password, Slack, OmniFocus, and Obsidian for complete automation.
+A Python script to automate the workflow for managing one-on-one meetings with colleagues, integrating 1Password, Slack, OmniFocus, Obsidian, and Keyboard Maestro for complete automation.

 ## Features